 Javascript Menu by Deluxe-Menu.com

-Harm Reduction for Co-Occurring HIV and Mental Health DisordersCEU By Net sponsors online training for social workers, therapists, and counselors in the effective use of research-based HIV assessment and treatment tools and models, in various treatment situations.
+CEU By Net sponsors this online training for social workers, therapists, and counselors in the effective use of research-based HIV assessment and treatment tools and models, in various treatment situations.

-We offer online CE courses in treatment of adolescents and families living with HIV, management of Personality Disorders in persons with HIV, Human Trafficking with physical abuse and untreated STDs in adolescents, and ethical counseling approaches to End of Life Care with persons living with HIV and AIDS.
+Choose online CE courses in treatment of adolescents and families living with HIV, and management of Personality Disorders in individuals with HIV.

 Go here,

-for brief summaries of all of our HIV courses.
+for brief summaries of all our HIV courses.
 Detailed descriptions, including the GOALS of each course, are found in the HIV Catalog, where you can also enroll in courses.

 Overview of Our HIV Courses

-NEW Courses 8K and 1K: The Harm Reduction Model of Treatment of Persons with HIV and Co-Occurring Major Behavioral Health Disorders'
+Courses 8K and 1K: The Harm Reduction Model of Treatment of Persons with HIV and Co-Occurring Major Behavioral Health Disorders'

-These two helpful courses, published by SAMHSA, present three current, operational models of HIV Harm Reduction including syringe exchange, extensive psychosocial programming, and pharmalogical and networking support program.
 Course 8K offers 8 CEUs (6 for NBCC and California BBS) and is more extensive than Course 1K in its description of the medical and medication compliance aspects of prevention and treatment.

 Harm Reduction models of care are gaining popularity at both the State and Federal Government levels, for prevention and treatment of those who have or are at-risk for HIV.
 This course presents three active, successful models for Harm Reduction in persons who live with HIV and co-occurring SUD/SMI, and it's written and published by SAMHSA.